FirebaseExtended/firebase-arduino/examples/FirebaseRoom_ESP8266/README.md

 # FirebaseRoom

-FirebaseRoom is a sample that shows basic usage of FirebaseArduino to push sensors data to Firebase, and trigger actuators from Firebase.
+FirebaseRoom is a sample that shows basic usage of FirebaseArduino to push sensor data to Firebase, and trigger actuators from Firebase.

 ## Software setup